masagrator/ReverseNX-Tool/README.md

 If you want to disable loading ReverseNX, press **ZR**.
 It will go to disabled mode.

-If you want to disable loading cheats on game boot in Atmosphere, press **ZL** (This option is hidden for other CFWs).

 # global

 global mode is set by default.
 Sets **Docked** or **Handheld** performance mode for every game that you will boot (with **docked** as default).